wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-overview/includes/5-architecture.md

 The Microsoft Cloud for Financial Services uses a combination of Microsoft Products to address the industry prioritized scenarios focused on Retail Banking.
-The illustration below reflects the required and recommended capabilities along with the third party extensions that are driven by Independent Software Vendors and System Integrators.
+The illustration below reflects the required and recommended capabilities along with the third-party extensions that are driven by Independent Software Vendors and System Integrators.

 > [!div class="mx-imgBorder"]
 > [![Diagram of Microsoft Cloud for Financial Services architecture.](../media/architecture.png)](../media/architecture.png#lightbox)